-In its essence, The Work that Reconnects (sometimes called Deep Ecology or Active Hope) is an attempt to address the crisis of perception, otherwise known as ‘the delusion of a separate self’, that is believed to be at the core of the ecological, social, and economic troubles we are currently facing.
+In its essence, The Work that Reconnects (sometimes called Deep Ecology or Active Hope) aims to address the crisis of perception, otherwise known as ‘the delusion of a separate self’, that is believed to be at the core of the ecological, social, and economic troubles we are currently facing.
 In this way, it aims to help facilitate the realization of what Thich Nhat Hanh calls ‘Interbeing’.

-It consists of a body of teachings, meditations, group exercises, poems and rituals that follow a flow called “The Spiral” which is generally held in workshop format.
+It consists of a body of teachings, meditations, group exercises, poems and rituals that follow a flow called “The Spiral” which is generally held in a workshop format.

-During these workshops people are encouraged to begin uncovering and experiencing their innate connections with each other and the systemic, self-healing power and intelligence held within the web of life.
+During these workshops, people are encouraged to begin uncovering and experiencing their innate connections with each other and the systemic, self-healing power and intelligence held within the web of life.

 The recognition of our interconnectedness invites the spontaneous healing of the psyche and by extension, of the systems that were born from that deep split within us.
-Through this process we also come to see the inseparability of personal, cultural, and ecological healing.
+Through this process, we also come to see the inseparability of personal, cultural, and ecological healing.

 As we flow through The Spiral- we generate gratitude, validate and express our grief for a world in trouble, shift into a wider and deeper sense of self and identify and nourish the unique roles we each play within the collaborative constellation of actions necessary to facilitate the shift towards a regenerative and sustainable culture.
 This process also helps to facilitate access to inner resources, builds resilience, ignites inspiration and strengthens our intention to act on behalf of our larger Earth body.